After the Fire

 Rugs & Carpets

 Rugs and carpets should be allowed to dry thoroughly.
 Throw rugs can be cleaned by beating, sweeping, or vacuuming, and then shampooing.
 Rugs should be dried as quickly as possible, by laying them flat and exposing them to a circulation of warm, dry air.
 You can place a fan to blow on the rugs, which will result in faster drying.
 Make sure the rugs are thoroughly dry.
 Even though the surface seems dry, moisture remaining at the base of the tufts can quickly cause the rug to rot.
 Contact a cleaning professional for more information on cleaning and preserving carpets.

 Leather & Books

 Wipe leather goods with a damp cloth, then a dry cloth.
-Try stuffing purses and shoes with newspaper, so they will retain there shape better.
+Try stuffing purses and shoes with newspaper, so they will retain their shape better.
 Leave suitcases open.
 Leather goods should be dried away from heat and sun.
 Only when leather goods are dry, you can clean them with saddle soap.
 Rinse leather and suede jackets in cold water and dry away from heat and sun.

 Wet books and other paper material must be taken care of as soon as possible.
 The best method to save wet books is to freeze them in a vacuum freezer.
 This special freezer will remove the moisture without damaging the pages.
 If there will be a delay in locating such a freezer, then you can place them in a normal freezer until a vacuum freezer can be located.
-A local librarian can also be a good resource of advice on where to obtain restoration services.
+A local librarian can also be a good resource for advice on where to obtain restoration services.